nithinmkp/quarto-letter-template/README.md

 extension defines all that is common for all your letters (logo, address, layout).
 You can also share your extensions via [Quarto](https://quarto.org/) (but I haven't tried it yet).

+You can modify [template.tex](_extensions/letter/template.tex) to your heart's content but it requires some know-how in LaTeX.